Psychosis: Hallucinations

-A hallucination is defined as sensory perception in the absence of external stimuli.
+A hallucination is defined as a sensory perception in the absence of external stimuli.
 Hallucinations are different from illusions and perceptual distortions, which are the misperception of external stimuli.
 Hallucinations may occur in any of the senses and take on almost any form.
 They may consist of simple sensations (such as lights, colors, sounds, tastes, or smells) or more detailed experiences (such as seeing and interacting with animals and people, hearing voices, and having complex tactile sensations).
 Hallucinations are generally characterized as being vivid and uncontrollable.
 Auditory hallucinations, particularly experiences of hearing voices, are the most common and often prominent feature of psychosis.

-Psychoactive substances predominantly induce visual hallucinations.
-These are usually preceded by unformed visual sensations – alterations of color, size, shape and movement.
-The images are usually abstract, such as lines, circles and stars.
-Later on, the person experiences vivid and colorful images.
-Auditory hallucinations that are unformed and indistinct noises are heard in substance-induced psychoses.
-Tactile hallucinations in the form of insects crawling up the skin are experienced during cocaine and amphetamine intoxication.
-Reflex hallucinations are experienced under the influence of psychedelic drugs, wherein the patient perceives colorful visual hallucination in response to loud noises.
-After repeated ingestion of drugs, some people may experience a phenomenon called “flashbacks,” which are spontaneous recurrences of illusions and visual hallucinations during the drug-free state, similar to that experienced during the active stage of drug administration.
-This phenomenon can occur months after the last intake of drug.